 What Does “1 Db” in 1Db Goddess Stand For?

 I'm still asking myself that question.
-Not even the call center used by the company could tell me.
 If you know, leave a comment below and let me know.

 Does 1 Db Goddess Really Work?